component-driven/component-driven-development/src/exercises/3-Primitives/Readme.md

 **Hint:** Check out how to use [CSS prop](https://www.styled-components.com/docs/api#css-prop) in styled-components and [documentation of CSS function](https://styled-system.com/css)

-## 3.6 Adding responsive styles via primitives

-When working on the app or a website it's oftentimes desirable to handle responsive styles as well.
-There are different ways of handling responsive styles.
-Styled-system approach is simple yet very powerful: every prop accepts a value or an array of values.

-## 3.7.
+## 3.6.
 Managing whitespace of primitives

 Usually we need some whitespace around a component.
 Most of time, we get defaults by the user agent (the browser).
 For example, `0.5em` above and below a heading and paragraph.
 This is a good default if you're crating a document for reading but can make usage of primitives in different places of your app a nightmare since you'd need to override defaults every single time.
 Moreover those defaults are based on the current font size value that comes from CSS cascade.